robineero/nvs-knowledge-base/docs/seo/intro.md

 description: My document description
 ---

-This document will contain intro to SEO in Novartis.
+This document will contain intro to search engine optimization (SEO) in Novartis.

 ## Do you need SEO